 Consideration of water quality was discussed in Chapter 3.
-To predict whether the proposed minimum flows would impact the probability of individual samples exceeding State water quality thresholds for Class III and Class I waters, generalized linear mixed models (GLMMs) were run (Deak 2022, Appendix G).
+To predict whether the proposed minimum flows would impact the probability of individual samples exceeding State water quality thresholds for Class III and Class I waters, generalized linear mixed models (GLMMs) were run (Deak 2023, Appendix H).
 A GLMM can be considered an extension of a linear mixed model, that allows for response variables to be from different distributions, including binary responses.
 Input data may be normal or non-parametric and either continuous or categorical.
 A GLMM allows for inclusion of fixed and random effects.
 Fixed effects include variables in the predictive equation for the model.
 Random effects allow for specific properties of a particular variable to be considered in the analysis.

 A series of GLMMs were developed for total dissolved solids, sulfate, dissolved calcium, total nitrogen, total phosphorus, and dissolved oxygen percent saturation using the glmer function in the Ime4 package in R programming language (Bates et al. 2015, R Core Team 2021).
 Models were run for each analyte, considering combinations of the continuous variables (flow) and categorical variables (season and river kilometer) and interaction terms among them.
 If the model failed to converge with raw flows, the log of flows was used in subsequent analyses.
 For each model, available analyte data was obtained from the DEP, HCSP, District, and USGS.
 Corresponding flow data for each sample on the day of sample collection were from the USGS Horse Creek at SR 72 near Arcadia, FL (No. 02297310) gage record.
 The successful model with the lowest Akaiki Information Criteria (AIC) score was selected for further analysis.
 The predict function in R was then applied to the selected model to predict the probability of threshold exceedance at a given flow and location.
 Flow reduction scenarios were run from 1-20% to determine if such reduction increased the 50% probability of State water quality threshold exceedance by more than 15% compared to baseline conditions.
+This 50% (or 0.5) probability threshold was selected based on its common use as a standard and its previous application during a similar analysis by Janicki Environmental, Inc. on water quality constituents in the Chassahowitzka River (JEI and WSP 2018).